What to Eat in Spring: An Ayurvedic Pantry Reset for Kapha Season

 Bitter greens like rocket, nettles, and dandelion leaves

-Rinse daily until little sprouts appear!
+Rinse daily until sprouts appear

 05 What to Cook from the Seasonal Harvest